ib4error/TOTK-Link-Amiibo/README.md

 # TOTK-Link-Amiibo
-Link amiibo for Tears of the Kingdom
+## Link amiibo for The Legend of Zelda Tears of the Kingdom
+### Tested and used in YUZU.

+Simply download the file to where your other .bin files for Yuzu Amiibos are and use as you normaly would in game.